alonsocanov/Playing_Cards/README.md

 # Playing Cards

 This repository implements Single Shot MultiBox Detector (SSD) on a costume dataset.
-The objective is to detect playing cards' club and number.
+The objective is to detect the cards' club and number.

 The SSD network is implemented with Pytorch library.